fabgeyer/dataset-deeptma-extension/README.md

 # On the Robustness of Deep Learning-predicted Contention Models for Network Calculus

-This repository contains the dataset used for the paper [_"On the Robustness of Deep Learning-predicted Contention Models for Network Calculus"_](https://arxiv.org/abs/1911.10522).
-We refer to the paper for a full explanation of the methodology used for generating the dataset.
+This repository contains the dataset used for the article [_"Graph-based Deep Learning for Fast and Tight Network Calculus Analyses"_](https://doi.org/10.1109/TNSE.2020.3025806) published in IEEE Transactions on Network Science and Engineering, and the paper [_"On the Robustness of Deep Learning-predicted Contention Models for Network Calculus"_](https://doi.org/10.1109/ISCC50000.2020.9219693) published at the 2020 IEEE Symposium on Computers and Communications and its [arXiv version]((https://arxiv.org/abs/1911.10522).
+We refer to the article and paper for a full explanation of the methodology used for generating the dataset.

 ## Getting the dataset